Cryt1c/ChangeManagerWPF/README.md

 # ChangeManagerWPF

 This repository contains a the ChangeManager smart contract and the C# frontend ChangeManagerWPF application to interact with the blockchain.
+The code for the ChangeManager is managed here (https://github.com/Cryt1c/ChangeManager).

 The smart contract represents a change management workflow where a general manager can setup a new contract and everyone can create new ChangeRequest from github.
 Furthermore, the general manager can decide which responsible parties are able to vote on the release of a change.